bazel-contrib/rules_nodejs/docs/esbuild.md

 )
 ```

-The above will create three output files, `bundle.js`, `bundle.js.map` and `bundle_metadata.json` which contains the bundle metadata to aid in debugging and resoloution tracing.
+The above will create three output files, `bundle.js`, `bundle.js.map` and `bundle_metadata.json` which contains the bundle metadata to aid in debugging and resolution tracing.

 To create a code split bundle, set `splitting = True` on the `esbuild` rule.